By Doug Usher, Ph.D.

 So many people ask me, “How do I get started?”
 As a pollster for more than 20 years, I’ve always believed in the power of data and analytics for careers in my corner of politics.
 But starting over the past decade I’ve noticed a shift—analytics is now the lifeblood of jobs across political specialties, and employers are competing for talent with those skills.

-Whether it’s developing content and ads across media, fundraising for causes or campaigns, building a social platform or strategy, getting people to register or vote, or helping define and defend a political strategy—if it’s not data-driven, it’s dead on arrival.
+Whether it’s developing content and ads across media, fundraising for causes or campaigns, getting people to register or vote, or helping define and defend a political strategy—if it’s not data-driven, it’s dead on arrival.
 The new M.S. program in political analytics at Columbia is a great way to build the skills to get into any (or all) of those fields.

 On a near-weekly basis, I see new jobs come on line in Washington, New York, or around the country that require strong political analytics skills.
 I hear from colleagues and headhunters about the lack of qualified applicants.
 The new Columbia program can prepare you to fit right into any of these parts of the political process.